ionic-team/stencil/test/karma/README.md

 # Karma Testing

 Karma can be used to test final rendered output on various browsers and operating systems.
 Use this process to recreate issues and test/fix them within browsers.
 Tests are then locked-in and re-validated with [BrowserStack](https://www.browserstack.com/) on every Github commit against the browsers which Stencil supports (ie11+).

+To run any tests in this directory:
 1. `cd` to `test/karma`
 2. `npm install`